MeteorBurn/essentia-compile-guide/README.md

 1.  **The TensorFlow C API**: A C++ library for model execution.
 2.  **The TensorFlow Python Package**: The `.whl` file for your Python environment.

 This guide's default method is to download these files directly using `wget` in Step 4.
-However, you can also provide them yourself:
+However, advanced users have other options:

 <details>
-<summary><strong>Alternative: Provide Your Own Files</strong></summary>

-If you prefer, you can download the necessary files beforehand or use your own custom-built versions.

--   **To download manually:** Get the C API and the Python `.whl` file from the official TensorFlow sources.
-Make sure their versions match and that the Python version corresponds to the one used in this guide (3.10).
--   **To build from source:** For maximum performance, you can compile TensorFlow from its source code by following the official [TensorFlow build from source instructions](https://www.tensorflow.org/install/source).
+<summary><strong>Alternative Options (Manual Download or Build from Source)</strong></summary>

-If you use this method, place the downloaded/built files into the `~/essentia_build` directory and skip the `wget` commands in Step 4, proceeding directly to the `tar` and `pip install` commands.
+-   **Manual Download:** You can download the necessary files beforehand from the official TensorFlow sources.
+If you do this, place the downloaded files into the `~/essentia_build` directory and skip the `wget` commands in Step 4, proceeding directly to the `tar` and `pip install` commands.

+-   **Build from Source (Advanced):** For maximum performance or compatibility with specific hardware, you can compile TensorFlow yourself.
+This process is complex and is outside the scope of this guide.
+You will need to follow the official [TensorFlow build from source instructions](https://www.tensorflow.org/install/source).
+After building, use your custom `libtensorflow.tar.gz` and `tensorflow-....whl` files in Step 4.

 </details>